The Star Foundation

 Financials

-Asante Sedibeng is a lively, confident Grade R learner at Hamilton Primary School in Pretoria, Gauteng.
-He has big dreams for his future and strong opinions about what it means to be a prosthetic device user, and all the opportunities that his equipment allows him to pursue.
+Asante Sedibeng is a lively, confident Grade R learner at Hamilton Primary School in Pretoria, with big dreams for his future.

-After his family reached out to Jumping Kids for help, Asante was fitted with his first walking prosthesis, only two months later, on 15 October 2020.
+After his family reached out to Jumping Kids for help, Asante was fitted with his first walking prosthesis, only two months later.
 Since then, he has been constantly on the go and thriving.

 Q&A